 Quick Reference for Canning Poultry

-Processing/Cooking time: 90 minutes for quarts, 75 for pints (after 10 lbs. pressure is built in canner)
+- Processing/cooking time: 90 minutes for quarts, 75 for pints (after 10 pounders, the pressure is built in the canner)

 Have ready all of your equipment (clean, of course), except jars, such as: